vjthevision/vjthevision/README.md

 - 👋 Hi, I’m Vijayakrishnan
 - 👀 I’m interested in Web and Mobile Application Development
-- 🌱 I’m currently learning .Net Framework
+- 🌱 I’m currently working in Android based mmobile applications.
 - 💞️ I’m looking to collaborate on projects realted to web development mobile application as well as ml and data sciene projects
 - 📫 Contact me via email at: krishnanvijay2000@gmail.com